Asset Management Policy

 Detective controls will be put in place to indicate problems as they occur.

-Projections of future capacity requirements will account of new business and system requirements and current and projected trends in the company’s information processing capabilities.
+Projections of future capacity requirements will account for new business and system requirements and current and projected trends in the company’s information processing capabilities.

 To mitigate bottlenecks and dependence on key personnel presenting a threat to system security or services, managers must monitor the utilization of key system resources, identify trends in usage, and account for any resources that may have a long procurement lead times or high costs.